Jadens-arc/jadens-arc.github.io/content/posts/ironmind.md

 ## What is Ironmind
-Ironmind is my project to interpret Brainfuck instructions and visualize the execution of the program.
+[Ironmind](https://github.com/jadens-arc/Ironmind) is a project to interpret Brainfuck instructions and visualize the execution of the program.
 For anyone looking to understand exactly what's happening inside the machine while their Brainfuck program is running this tool is for you.
 It allows you to set through your program state by state or jump to any given state of your program.

 It's written in Rust and prioritizes memory safety and efficiency.